 Adaptability: Some Personalization Available ★★★☆☆

 - Limited accessibility features offering small or large font and the ability to optimize screen layout for either right or left-handed users;

-- Screen brightness is limited to prevent eye-strain which can be a useful feature for users who may be hypersensitive to light, but not ideal for individuals with visual impairments or those needing high contrast text/images;
+- Screen brightness is limited to prevent eye strain which can be a useful feature for users who may be hypersensitive to light, but not ideal for individuals with visual impairments or those needing high contrast text/images;

 Accessibility: Suitable For Almost All Users ★★☆☆☆

-- Use of the device requires an intermediate to high level of reading fluency, and sufficient digital navigation skills to move through the various menus; this device would not be appropriate for individuals relying on spatial memorization of icons for use;
+- Use of the device requires an intermediate to a high level of reading fluency, and sufficient digital navigation skills to move through the various menus; this device would not be appropriate for individuals relying on spatial memorization of icons for use;

 - As the icons are quite small this device may not be appropriate for those with fine motor impairments, though accuracy is improved when using the stylus to navigate which could easily be fitted with adaptive grip supports;